davekrh/ocp310_for_operations/02-lesson-understanding_subscriptions.md

     rhel-7-server-ose-3.10-rpms \
     rhel-7-fast-datapath-rpms rhel-7-server-ansible-2.4-rpms'
 ```

-You can confirm the correct repositories have been enabled with the following:
+3. Confirm the correct repositories have been enabled with the following:
 ```
 [student@workstation ~]$ sudo ansible all -m shell -a 'yum repolist'
 ```

 You should see output similar to the following:
 ```
 ...